 What are the best road-to-trail running shoes?

-There’s no single best option of the road-to-trail shoe.
-However, coming from the trail shoe side of things, the Brooks Cascadia 15, Altra Lone Peak 5, Salomon Sense Ride 4, Nike Pegasus Trail 2, and Brooks Catamount, each of which are described above, all make great road-to-trail shoes.
+There’s no single best option for the road-to-trail shoe.
+However, coming from the trail shoe side of things, the Brooks Cascadia 17, Altra Lone Peak 8, Nike Pegasus Trail 4, and Brooks Catamount 2, each described above, make great road-to-trail shoes.

-Is it ok to use trail running shoes on road?
+Is it ok to use trail running shoes on the road?

-Yes, it’s completely fine to run with trail shoes on roads and sidewalks.
-Some models, referred to as “hybrid” a decade ago and now more commonly referred to as road-to-trail models (see above), are specifically designed to run well on both road and trail, as many if not most trail runners run routes with a mix of those surfaces.
+Yes, running with trail shoes on roads and sidewalks is fine.
+Some models referred to as “hybrid” a decade ago and now more commonly referred to as road-to-trail models are specifically designed to run well on both road and trail, as many, if not most, trail runners run routes with a mix of those surfaces.

-On the other hand, trail shoes designed for softer terrain often have taller, more pronounced lugs as well as less midsole, as such shoes factor in the ground providing some cushioning.
+On the other hand, trail shoes designed for softer terrain often have taller, more pronounced lugs and less midsole, as such shoes factor in the ground, providing some cushioning.
 This combination can lead to discomfort during prolonged stretches on pavement.

-One word of caution is the outsoles of trail shoes are often made of softer rubber than that of road shoes and can wear down more quickly on unforgiving pavement, especially if you have a stride that’s uneven or drags on the ground.
+One word of caution is the outsoles of trail shoes are often made of a softer rubber than road shoes and can wear down more quickly on unforgiving pavement — especially if you have an uneven stride or drags on the ground.

 What trail running shoes should I use to run in mud?

-Keep in mind good technique can make running in mud more effective.
+By the way, keep in mind that good technique can make running in mud more effective.